Stability estimates for phase retrieval from discrete Gabor measurements: Stability estimates based on the ambiguity function relation

-In addition, one should note that until now we have only worked with minimal restrictions on the ambiguity function $(\phi, \Pi_{(m,n)}[\phi])$ of the window $\phi$, i.e.~we have only utilised the ambiguity function for $m=0,1$.
-In the following, we want to generalise our result to be able to use $(\phi, \Pi_{(m,n)}[\phi])$ for $m=0,\dots,\Delta_\mathrm{time}+1$, where $\Delta_\mathrm{time} < L/2$.
-The application for this more general theorem is signals which have multiple temporal islands (i.e.~connected components of the graph $G$ from subsection \ref{ssec:simplest_case}) together with a window $\phi$ whose ambiguity function has a rather large support.
-In this case, we may be able to harness corollary \ref{cor:bojarovska_all} in order to propagate phase stably across a temporal gap.
-See figure \ref{fig:bridging} for a visualisation.
+Furthermore, one should note that until now we have only worked with minimal restrictions on the ambiguity function $\mathcal{A}[\phi]$ of the window $\phi$, i.e.~we have only utilised the ambiguity function for $m=0,1$.
+In the following, we want to generalise our result to be able to use $\mathcal{A}[\phi](m,n)$ for $m=0,\dots,\Delta+1$.
+In particular, we may be able to harness corollary \ref{cor:bojarovska_all} in order to propagate phase stably across a section of the signal in which the entries consistently fall below a threshold $\delta$.
+To precisely describe this phase propagation procedure, we make use of the essential support graph of signals $x$ with time-separation parameter $\Delta$.

-To precisely formulate this bridging procedure, we will redefine our graph $G$.
-Note that the graph from the prior two theorems may be recovered from our new construction by using the right parameters and, in particular, the following construction is more general than the one in subsection \ref{ssec:simplest_case}.
-We let the vertex set $V$ of our new graph be identical to the one of our old graph and thus be defined by equation \eqref{eq:vertex_set_I}.
-Furthermore, we draw an edge between $\ell \in V$ and $\ell^\prime \in V$ if